 So I made an appointment to see the doctor.
 After responding to a few questions, to find out if I was depressed or not, she diagnosed me with moderate major depression and anxiety.
 Which, to be honest, I think I was aware of for years.

 The first thing she said was that I needed to exercise.
 You see, exercise helps your body to create happy chemicals, or neurotransmitters (Serotonin and Dopamine), endorphins, and endocannabinoids.

-Plus it wasn’t the first time a doctor told me that I needed to workout more.
+Plus it wasn’t the first time a doctor told me that I needed to work out more.
 But this time, the doctor added: “I’m also going to put you on antidepressants.”

 This one sentence scared me.
-For most of my life, I had heard that antidepressants were bad.
+For most of my life, I had heard that antidepressants were terrible.
 I also read an article explaining that when you ask for antidepressants at the doctor, you are more likely to get it.
-I was scared that I was being prescribed antidepressants just because that's what doctors do.
+I was scared that I was prescribed antidepressants just because that’s what doctors do.